Doha College

 Doha College is a coeducational British international independent school located in Doha, Qatar.
 Doha College (or DC) was established in 1980 and was opened to meet the demands of a British-style education in the country.
-It has a student body of over 2,101 people from over 76 nationalities.
+It has a student body of over 2,310 people from over 76 nationalities.

 Doha College is an academically selective school, both for admissions and progress between key stages.
-The school is sponsored by the British Embassy and is a nor-for-profit organisation.
+The school is a not-for-profit organisation.

+The school is included in The Schools Index as one of the 150 best private schools in the world and among top 15 schools in the Middle East.

 History

 The school opened in April 1980 to meet the demand for a British curriculum in the country and is one of the oldest schools teaching the British curriculum in the region.